prattjoel/stage_4_project_final/README.md

 # stage_4_project_final
-#create a web page that allows comments
+#This creates a web page that allows comments and is hosted on google app engine
 #visit http://joel-web-page.appspot.com/ to see the page in action